aabacchus/kiss-find/README.md

 ## Building

-You don't have to build the database yourself; it is generate and uploaded to https://aabacchus.github.io/kiss-find/db.csv by a GitHub Action.
-You still can if you want to, though.
+You don't have to build the database yourself; it is generated and uploaded to https://aabacchus.github.io/kiss-find/db.csv by a GitHub Action.
+The standalone script is packaged in my [personal repository](https://github.com/aabacchus/kiss-repo) and uses that database.
+You can build it yourself if you want to, though.

 To build the database, run